All about Natture lime mortar: what it is, benefits and uses

 A mixed mortar that combines the best of lime and the best of cement.
 The result is a product whose hardening is accelerated, as well as its mechanical resistance; it enjoys hydraulic qualities and greater plasticity and workability.

 The Natture system comprises four products distinguished by their aggregate size, the coarsest being Natture XL (0.4 mm).
-A lime mortar designed primarily as a preparation for the substrate, both floors and walls, although it can also be used as a finishing microcement to enhance a rustic style.
+A lime mortar designed primarily as a preparation for the substrate, both floors and walls, although it can also be used as a finishing micro concrete to enhance a rustic style.
 It is closely followed by Natture L and its 0.3 mm aggregate, being a product designed for the same use and application as its predecessor.

 As a finishing lime mortar we have Natture M (0.2 mm) on the one hand and Natture S (0.1 mm) on the other.
 While the former can be applied both on floors and vertical surfaces, the latter is reserved for walls only.
 The final finishes in both cases are simply spectacular.